chadmando/til/linux/change-hostname-on-raspbian.md

 ```

 In the hostname file, replace the current hostname with the new hostname.
-Here you are just replacing what exists with what you want.

 You must also make a change to this file:

 ```bash